PaulZaremba2/PhoSort/README.md

 Add Tags to photos.
 Likely make them custom built and everytime the user makes a tag have some sort of quick way of assigning them to the photos.
 My goal was to ween through photos quickly and I am afraid this may defeat that purpose.

 Add ability to zoom in on the displayed photo.
 Sometimes nice to see facves up close to determine which pictures are best

+Create same sorting criteria for the videos.
+Currently they just get sorted by date in the users video folder.
+Ability to rank and pull them would also be useful.